bougie/helpgen/README.md

 Example
 -------

-This is a short example of how to use the library :
+Next is a short example of how to use the library :

 ```python
 #!/usr/bin/env python